 Failure to answer a question can lead to arrest for contempt.
 By following the advice of one of our criminal defence lawyers, a person giving evidence or dealing with the Commission will not find themselves the subject of a prosecution for perjury.

-The Commission has the power, backed by legislation, to seek and obtain Property Restraining Orders from the Supreme Court.
+The Commission has the power to seek and obtain Property Restraining Orders from the Supreme Court.
 Such Orders stop a person from dealing with or disposing of their property pending an investigation into their financial position.

-This can involve an Examination Hearing in the Supreme Court where all financial records, including bank statements and accounts, taxation records, business records and the like are scrutinized.
+This can involve an Examination Hearing in the Supreme Court where all financial records, including bank statements and accounts, taxation records and business records are scrutinized.
 The Commission may try and determine whether a person is living above their means, or living off or profiting from the proceeds of crime.

 Persons caught for example with drugs in their house might risk losing the house – including the share of any joint tenant, such as their spouse.
 Cars, boats, jewellery and cash are regularly seized and often forfeited.

-It is important to know that you need not be convicted or even charged with a criminal offence to find yourself before the Commission.
+It is important to know that you do not need to be convicted or even charged with a criminal offence to find yourself before the Commission.

-The penalty for being properly represented or unrepresented could be significant.
+The penalty for being improperly represented, or unrepresented could be significant.

-Our accredited criminal law specialists have significant experience in representing people who receive a summons to appear before either Commission.
+Our accredited criminal law specialist has significant experience in representing people who receive a summons to appear before either Commission.